HIT: The Third Case: Development

 In December 2022, HIT: The Third Case was announced during the credits of HIT: The Second Case with Nani in the lead role.
 In February 2024, it was announced that #Nani32 was going to be directed by Sujeeth and produced by D. V. V. Danayya under DVV Entertainment.
 However due to production delays for They Call Him OG, the film was postponed and in September 2024, it was announced that #Nani32 was going to be HIT: The Third Case directed by Sailesh Kolanu with Prashanti Tipirneni and Nani returning to produce the film under Wall Poster Cinema and Nani's newly announced production house, Unanimous Productions.

 Filming

 Principal photography commenced for the film in September 2024 in Hyderabad.
 The second schedule commenced in October 2024, in Visakhapatnam.
-Filming resumed in December 2024 in Jammu and Kashmir.
+In November 2024, important sequences were shot across Jaipur and Sambhar Lake.
+In December 2024, filming took place across Jammu and Kashmir and Ziro in Arunachal Pradesh.
 In February 2025, it was reported that filming was scheduled to be finished by March 2025.